Mohamed-Taha-Essa/dj-react-product-filter/README.md

 # DJ-React-Product-Filter

 A full-stack product filtering application built with Django (backend) and React.js (frontend).
-This application demonstrates how to implement advanced filtering and searching functionality in a modern web application, making it easy for users to navigate and find products that match their criteria.
+This application demonstrates how to implement filtering by multible categories, price range ,searching, and pagination functionality in a modern web application, making it easy for users to navigate and find products that match their criteria.

 ## Table of Contents